Everything a Backpacker Needs to Know About Thai Massage

 If you’re a fan of yoga then it might feel familiar, as many of the positions used in Thai massage are very similar to some of the most popular yoga asanas.
 The idea is to release energy flow around the body and each of the 10 main ‘sens’, or energy lines, are worked on in turn.

-What to Expect at Your First Thai Massage
+What to Expect For Your First Time

 Don’t just focus on price when you choose your first Thai massage.
 Ask around for recommendations and talk to the therapists to get an idea of their style and technique.
 Ideally, you’ll be able to have a consultation about your health before the massage starts, to make sure your masseur is sympathetic to existing injuries or sore spots and to allow you to get maximum benefit from the experience.
 If you don’t have a language in common then sign language is the way to go!